Waleed2660/springboot-learning-kit/tasks/Task_5.md

 # Task 5 ~ Working with RabbitMQ

-This task will walk you through the process of setting up RabbitMQ in a production ready enterprise application.
-After that, we'll look at setting up new consumer & a producer for the RabbitMQ.
+This task will walk you through the process of setting up RabbitMQ for consumers & producers.
+There'll be some issues with the configuration that we will need to fix.

 ---